Get the information you need about energy in your new home with our gas and electricity guides:

 How often should I bleed my radiators?

-You should bleed your radiators once a year – the end of summer is a good time in preparation for turning the heating back on in winter.
-You should check your radiators regularly for cold spots every month.
-If you find you’re bleeding your radiators more than once a year it might be an indicator of a larger problem with your heating.
+You should bleed your radiators at least once a year – the end of summer is a good time in preparation for turning the heating back on in winter.
+You should check your radiators regularly for cold spots every month, and bleed them again if you feel new cold spots.